About the Program

 |UGBA 165||Advertising Strategy||3|

-Transfer students may complete MEDIAST 10 at Berkeley, but are urged to complete other major prerequisite courses before arriving on campus.
-New transfers should see the major faculty adviser on arrival in order to have transfer prerequisites approved.
-Transfers may need assistance in adding Media Studies 10 to their schedules.
+Transfer students are urged to complete major prerequisite courses before arriving on campus.
+New transfers should see the major faculty adviser on arrival in order to have transfer prerequisites reviewed for approval if not on assist.org.
+Transfers may need assistance in adding Media Studies 10 to their schedules in fall 2020 and spring 2021 if they did not take an approved equivalent at another school.
+They may also take Media Studies N10 or W10 during the summer when offered.

 Undergraduate students must fulfill the following requirements in addition to those required by their major program.